 Re-integrations and temporary reduced timetables

 All pupils of compulsory school age are entitled to a full-time education.
-However, where students have been absent through sickness for any extended period of time, the school will discuss with parents/carers the most appropriate way to re-integrate their child back into school.
-For some students it may be appropriate to have work sent home to them to work on, with the understanding that appropriate support will be given by the school upon their return.
-In these circumstances, upon returning to school, teachers may choose to focus on work in the core subjects, identifying the priority needs of the student so as not to hinder future learning.
+However, where pupils have been absent through sickness for any extended period of time, the school will discuss with parents/carers the most appropriate way to re-integrate their child back into school.
+For some pupils it may be appropriate to have work sent home to them to work on, with the understanding that appropriate support will be given by the school upon their return.
+In these circumstances, upon returning to school, teachers may choose to focus on work in the core subjects, identifying the priority needs of the pupil so as not to hinder future learning.
 Inclusion support will also be available, as appropriate.

 In very exceptional circumstances, where it is in a pupil’s best interests, there may be a need for a temporary reduced timetable to meet their individual needs.
 For example, where a medical condition prevents a pupil from attending full-time education and a reduced timetable is considered appropriate by the school, as part of a re-integration package.